malston/logsearch-docs/docs/instructions.md

     $ bosh -n deploy

 Logsearch should now be up and running, however Cloud Foundry doesn’t currently know anything about it.
 You’ll need to make a small change to your Cloud Foundry deployment manifest to instruct the CF components to forward their logs to the logsearch ingestor.
-Download the Cloud Foundry manifest and open it up in your favourite editor.
+Download the Cloud Foundry manifest and open it up in your favorite editor.

     $ bosh download manifest cf-warden /tmp/cf-warden.yml
     $ vi /tmp/cf-warden.yml